Sellers Tips

 Because home inspections are not “code inspections”, there is no Pass or Fail.
 Inspectors are REQUIRED, however, to inspect based on Texas Real Estate Commission’s Standards of Practice (SOP).
 This SOP is based on information pulled from the International Residential Code.
 After the inspection report, buyers can re-negotiate the sale price or request that the seller make specific repairs.
 If that fails, a buyer has the option to back out of the contract if needed.

-• Do I have to fix everything on a home inspection?
+Seller: Do I have to fix everything found during a home inspection?

 No, sellers are generally not required to fix anything uncovered during an inspection.
 But they have a strong incentive to consider making reasonable repairs because the buyer can back out.

-• Can I back out of buying a house after the inspection?
+Can I back out of buying a house after inspection?

 Most real estate contracts today have an option period, during which buyers have a limited window of time to back out of a contract for any reason.
 It is very important to know when the expiration is.
 During busy sales seasons, some listing agents will try to get shorter option windows, which reduces the ability to get inspections due to inspector workloads.
 Be weary of these transactions as they may be attempting to hide issues!